 Even though I knew the listing agent wanted to list for $1.99 million or $765 a square foot, I submitted an all cash offer for $1.5 million or $576 a square foot.
 The current price per square foot of a home in this condition is roughly $800.
 Regarding pricing, I hopped into my Delorean and went back 10 years in time.

 In my offer, I included a picture of my family and a real estate love letter.
 You can click the link to learn how to write one.
 You may also want to learn how to write a real estate breakup letter if things start getting a little hairy.

 When so much is at stake, spending time connecting with the seller is a good idea.
 A real estate love letter helps lessen the sting of your low-ball real estate offer.
 While a real estate breakup letter helps make the seller realize what he or she is missing if they lose you.

 The official negotiation has begun!

 If you don't want to bother going through my tactics of owning physical real estate, then consider investing in real estate crowdfunding to keep things simple.
 Fundrise is my favorite real estate crowdfunding platform for non-accredited investors.

-They were founded in 2012 and have consistently been one of the most innovative companies I’ve come across.
+They were founded in 2012 and have consistently been one of the most innovative companies I've come across.
 Fundrise now manages over $3.5 billion in assets under management and has over 300,000 clients.